usc-mrel/lowfield_maxgirf/README.md

 This repository contains the code and datasets for **"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects"**, by Nam G. Lee, Rajiv Ramasawmy, Yongwan Lim, Adrienne E. Campbell-Washburn, and Krishna S. Nayak.

-This code is distributed under the BSD license.

 Nam Gyun Lee, University of Southern California, Dec 2021.

 ## ISMRMRD datasets